 Worship is our reverence for God

-As I said in the last chapter, worship is turning to God and recognizing him for who he really is.
-It’s interesting to note that in both Hebrew and Greek, the words for worship translate “bow down.”
+As I said in the last chapter, worship is turning to God and recognizing him for who he is.
+It’s interesting to note that in Hebrew and Greek, the words for worship translate as “bow down.”

 This response we can find in the pages of scripture.
-For example, when John receives the revelation that he records on the island of Patmos (and which becomes the last book of our Bibles), Jesus appears to him as a shining figure.
-Keep in mind that this is the same Jesus that John spent three years following and learning from.
-And yet, when Jesus appears to him in glory, John “fell at His feet like a dead man” (Revelation 1:17).
+For example, when John receives the revelation that he records on the island of Patmos (which becomes the last book of our Bibles), Jesus appears to him as a shining figure.
+Remember that this is the same Jesus that John spent three years following and learning from.
+And yet, when Jesus appeared to him in glory, John “fell at His feet like a dead man” (Revelation 1:17).
 John worshiped.

 Worship Prayer come of Our Weakness

-With this in mind, it should be easy for us to understand that Christian worship, first of all, includes a sense of humility on our part.
-We only worship things that are greater than ourselves.
-And so, in truly Christian worship, we must always be aware of our frailty, weakness, and fallibility.
+With this in mind, it should be easy for us to understand that Christian worship first includes a sense of humility on our part.
+This is because we only worship things that are greater than ourselves.
+And so, in true Christian worship, we must always be aware of our frailty, weakness, and fallibility.

-In many parts of modern, Western society, we’ve believed the mistaken idea that worship is something that we primarily do on Sunday mornings.
-For too many people, Christian worship is little more than singing a few songs before we listen to a preacher.
+In many parts of modern, Western society, we’ve believed the mistaken idea that worship is something we primarily do on Sunday mornings.
+For too many, Christian worship is little more than singing a few songs before we listen to a preacher.
 But worship prayer is much, much bigger than this.

 Worship in Old Testament

-Consider the fact that, in the early chapters of Deuteronomy, God commanded the newly freed Israelites to talk about God with their families all of the time.
-He told them to write scripture on their doorposts and wear it on their foreheads and hands (see Deuteronomy 6).
-If followed, these commandments would have made certain that the Israelites would have thought about God no matter where they went or what they were doing.
+Consider that, in the early chapters of Deuteronomy, God commanded the newly freed Israelites to talk about God with their families all the time.
+In addition, he told them to write scripture on their doorposts and wear it on their foreheads and hands (see Deuteronomy 6).
+If followed, these commandments would have made sure that the Israelites would have thought about God no matter where they went or what they were doing.